 See also the entry for Nairnshire in the 1868 gazetteer.

-Highland Council Archive includes official records of Nairnshire, and other material from the county.
+The Highland Archive Centre in Inverness includes official records of Nairnshire, and other material from the county.

 Information on national archives and links to lists of local archives and libraries can be found on our Scotland Archives and Libraries page.